2024 OFFICIAL RULES

 12. WAIVER & RELEASE AGREEMENT:

 The undersigned understands and agrees that as consideration for being allowed to participate in any NewJen Bass event, whether prior to commencement, during the actual event and/or during any post-event festivities, he or she is doing so at his or her own risk.
 NewJen Bass and its owners, managers, employees, agents and sponsors (collectively “NewJen Bass”), shall not be liable for any damages, claims or causes of action arising from personal injuries or property damage sustained in, on or about the premises or waterways used for any NewJen Bass event, specifically including, but not limited to, all boat launches, bodies of water, parking lots or other public or private areas used for any NewJen Bass event.
 The undersigned assumes full responsibility for any injuries or damages which may occur during any NewJen Bass event, however caused, regardless of whether such injuries or damages are caused by the negligence of NewJen Bass or any of its employees or agents.
-Being that Newt and Jennifer Price are the only tournament directors, in the event that either are seriously injured or there is loss of life, all set aside funds toward the TOC, awards, trophies, etc. may be completely forfeited and the remainder of the season may be canceled.
-All fees are standard and customary unless otherwise noted.
-(SEE SECTION 13 FOR REGISTRATION/LATE INFORMATION).
+In the event that any Tournament Director is seriously injured or there is loss of life, all set aside funds toward the TOC, awards, trophies, etc. may be completely forfeited and the remainder of the season may be canceled.

 13. REGISTRATION/LATE FEES/PREAUTHORIZED PAYMENT METHOD:

 All anglers are required to pay entry fees and options in advance of the tournament.
-The deadline for electronic registration via the NewJenBass.com website is 5:00pm on the day preceding the event.
-Anyone who wishes to register after the deadline must contact Jennifer by phone at 559.646.5361 to pay entry, options, and a $50 assessed late fee.
-Cash and/or checks will not be accepted.
+Electronic registration can be completed via the NewJenBass.com website and a late fee may be assessed after 5:00pm on the day preceding the start of an event.
+The "Start" of an event would be defined as when the "Off limits" period begins on any special event or TOC.
+Cash and/or checks will not be accepted, unless otherwise approved by the Tournament Director.
 If you wish to leave a card on file, a Preauthorization form can be requested directly from NewJen Bass and a signature will be required.
 Although the card may be on file, it is still your responsibility to authorize processing of your card by phone, text or email to Jennifer Price, Tournament Director, that includes the date of the event in which you choose to participate and if you want to enter “Options” or not.
 If you do not authorize the card directly with Jennifer within the deadline listed above, a late fee may still be assessed.
 If you register after the deadline, you may still be allowed to participate, and will be last to blast off and also in the first flight back to check in.

 It is the Director’s discretion to make any changes deemed necessary when contestant(s) safety is of concerned, including delaying tournament hours due to fog or other weather factors.
 Passing in speed restricted areas or during speed restricted times to gain an advantage is not permitted.
 Boating safety must be observed at all times during practice and competition.
 A U.S. Coast Guard approved chest type life-preserver (PFD) Type III or higher, must be worn and properly fastened any time the combustible engine is operative and the kill switch must be attached to the driver with a lanyard no longer than fourty-eight-48) inches.
 SOSpenders are allowed if approved by the Coast Guard.
 All contestants returning from their day on the water are required to check in with tournament officials by closing of the scales, regardless of having fish to be weighed or not.
 All boats must be equipped with the minimum recommended USCG safety devices.
 These requirements can be viewed online at www.dbw.ca.gov.